FREQUENTLY ASKED QUESTIONS

 Keep an eye on the weather too, and remember- there's no such thing as "bad" weather- only inappropriate clothing!
-The atmosphere in the cemetery when it's raining is one of my favourites.
+The atmosphere in the cemetery when it's raining is one of our favourites.
 Just be sure to wear a mac, and/or bring a brolly, and you'll be fine.

 "Is the tour wheelchair/pushchair accessible?"

 The tour takes place in a park and we mostly follow a flat path, but we occasionally come a few paces off the path onto mostly flat grass.